 1. Basic perceptions:

 Our brain perceives the world with a whole range of filters.
 We apply them so often and automatically that we hardly notice them anymore.

 a.
 The sense of touch

 Simply holding the teapot in our hands conveys a lot of information about the material the teapot is made from.
 Is it hard, porous, light, soft...?
 How rough is the inside of the teapot compared to the outside?
 How natural does it feel and how pleasant is it to hold and touch the teapot?

 Our brain is pleased and at ease when it sees something well balanced.
 On the contrary, if we see something unbalanced, we feel afraid it might fall and break.
 This makes the picture below quite disturbing to watch.

-Chinese teapot makers have even come up with a water test to measure the balance of a simply designed teapot: see if the teapot floats on water.
+water test to measure the balance of a simply designed teapot: see if the teapot floats on water.
 Hence the name of these teapots: shui ping hu (water balance teapots).

 3-dimensional, a teapot can be looked at from various angles.
 A round body more or less preserves this sense of balance from wherever we look at it.

 Quickly recognizing a friendly expression or an enemy is a basic survival instinct.
 Our brain is always scanning our surroundings for danger.
 On the other hand, one of the very first comforting shape we have all encountered is... our mother's bosom.
 We fed from it when we were hungry and it always came with a warm embrace.
 This probably explains why we feel more mellow and peaceful when we see something round, while sharp edges, rectangular shapes feel more aggressive.